ezweave/pretty-functional/chapters/two/two.md

 ![dead stream](/static/images/dead_horse.png)

 It _can_ be I/O, but it can be local (e.g in memory, within execution context) too.
 This is a _higher order_ concept you need to fully grok!
 When we talk about _streams_ in the reactive world, we are not talking about I/O or media or anything that you might assume given that term.

+Now, I harp on this because I've seen it somewhat abused.
+At a prior job, a distributed system was creating [web sockets](https://en.wikipedia.org/wiki/WebSocket) for every new stream that was created.
+Of course, I don't know that it was due to this misunderstanding and the concept of a stream as a bunch of data predates any notion of I/O.  This isn't a book on [POSIX](https://en.wikipedia.org/wiki/POSIX) programming, but if you're old enough the whole __a stream is not I/O__ is probably not news to you.
+But I've seen that confusion crop up when people are thrown into `rxjs` systems and don't get this little lecture.
+I think we've flogged [Mr Ed](https://en.wikipedia.org/wiki/Mister_Ed) enough, though.

 So let's talk about `rxjs` and what a stream is... with some easy to grok examples!